yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-high-availability-ysql.md

 ##### expired_transactions

 This metric represents the no.of transactions that did not complete because the status tablet did not receive enough number of heartbeats from the node to which the client had connected to.
-This usually happens if the transaction could not be completed in a specific time.
+This usually happens if that node or process managing the transaction has crashed.

 ## Learn more